 In the Avionics track, you will learn how to select and program various flight boards as well as payload controls.
 Your work will be flown aboard rockets created in the Airframe track!
 Featured to the left are the avionics boards used within one of Competition Rocketry’s rockets.

 In Mechatronics, you will design a robotic payload that integrates with the rockets built in the Airframe track.
-To the left is a 3D render of the RHex drive rover used in the Competition Rocketry project’s NASA USLI rocket.
+You will also compete with each other in a projectile-based challenge!
+To the right is a 3D render of the RHex drive rover used in the Competition Rocketry project’s NASA USLI rocket.